origamiofficial/docker-pihole-unbound/README.md

 | `dev` | Beta |
 | `development-v6` | Beta |

-Note: Date tag images aren't the same as the official ones, they're based on the build date.
-The `development-v6` has been entirely redesigned from the ground up and contains many [breaking changes](https://github.com/pi-hole/docker-pi-hole/blob/development-v6/README.md), for more info regarding `development-v6` visit [here](https://pi-hole.net/blog/2023/10/09/pi-hole-v6-beta-testing/).
+Note: The `development-v6` has been entirely redesigned from the ground up and contains many [breaking changes](https://github.com/pi-hole/docker-pi-hole/blob/development-v6/README.md), for more info regarding `development-v6` visit [here](https://pi-hole.net/blog/2023/10/09/pi-hole-v6-beta-testing/).

 ### Installing on Ubuntu
 Modern releases of Ubuntu (17.10+) include [`systemd-resolved`](http://manpages.ubuntu.com/manpages/bionic/man8/systemd-resolved.service.8.html) which is configured by default to implement a caching DNS stub resolver.
 This will prevent pi-hole from listening on port 53.